 First, prospective students should complete the University's application and admission process.
 Detailed information concerning how to apply to apply to EIU can be found here:

-In addition to being admitted to the University, potential music majors should apply to the Music Department and must successfully complete an audition on their primary instrument or voice for Department faculty.
-The Music Department holds four Audition Days every spring semester for fall admission.
+In addition to being admitted to the University, potential music majors must successfully complete an audition on their primary instrument or voice.